wowzas123/Mavericks/README.md

-<b>IF ANYONE WANTS TO VISIT THE WEBSITE ITS wowzas123.github.io/mavericksarecool.github.io</b>
+<b style="color: red">IF ANYONE WANTS TO VISIT THE WEBSITE ITS wowzas123.github.io/mavericksarecool.github.io</b>